 About NewMachine

-NewMachine was founded in 2018 by Viktor Harlan, a data-center engineer who spent fifteen years designing infrastructure for Wall Street's most demanding electronic trading firms.
-Viktor noticed a pattern: every firm was solving the same low-level problems — FPGA integration, switch configuration, clock synchronization, kernel tuning — yet each was doing it in isolation, often badly.
+NewMachine was founded in 2018 by Viktor Harlan, a data-center engineer who spent fifteen years designing HPC infrastructure for the world's most demanding scientific computing and AI research organizations.
+Viktor noticed a pattern: every ML team was solving the same low-level problems — GPU interconnect topology, NCCL optimization, distributed checkpoint storage, thermal management — yet each was doing it in isolation, often badly.
 He believed there was room for a dedicated infrastructure company that could do this work once, do it right, and offer it as a service.

-The first NewMachine facility opened in a converted industrial warehouse in Secaucus, New Jersey, within cross-connect distance of the NYSE and Nasdaq data centers.
-It was purpose-built for trading: redundant power feeds, sub-microsecond PTP clock distribution, and a custom low-latency network fabric that eliminated the jitter traders hate.
-The first tenants — two proprietary trading firms — signed before construction was finished.
+The first NewMachine facility opened in a converted industrial warehouse in Secaucus, New Jersey, purpose-built for GPU-dense workloads.
+It featured liquid cooling for 8-GPU nodes, a full-bisection InfiniBand fabric, and a distributed storage layer optimized for checkpoint I/O. The first tenants — two AI research labs — signed before construction was finished.

 Seven years later, NewMachine operates six facilities across New Jersey, Chicago, London, Frankfurt, Tokyo, and Singapore.
-We serve over 90 trading firms ranging from two-person quant shops to global investment banks.
-Our managed infrastructure platform lets clients provision bare-metal servers, FPGA cards, and private network circuits through an API, with the same reliability guarantees they expect from their own hardware — and none of the operational burden.
+We serve over 90 organizations ranging from two-person ML startups to global technology companies training foundation models.
+Our managed GPU cloud lets clients provision bare-metal H100 and B200 clusters, high-speed storage, and private network circuits through an API, with the same reliability guarantees they expect from their own hardware — and none of the operational burden.

 Our Mission

-To provide the strongest possible foundation for trading technology by building infrastructure that is fast, resilient, and invisible.
+To provide the strongest possible foundation for AI and ML workloads by building infrastructure that is fast, resilient, and invisible.

 Our Values